-- 1. the integrity of the Company's financial statements and the financial reporting process, including the system of disclosure controls, - 2. the Company's compliance with legal and regulatory requirements, - 3. the performance of the Company's internal and external audit functions, - 4. the effectiveness of the Company's systems of internal controls and policies and procedures for risk assessment and risk management, - the effectiveness of the Company's procedures for risk assessment and risk management of material credit, market, interest rate, liquidity, operational, legal and compliance, and other material risks, and the adequacy of capital available to absorb such risks, and - 6. the review and approvals of certain policies delegated by the Board.
+- The integrity of the Bank's financial statements and the financial reporting process, including the system of disclosure controls, - The Bank's compliance with legal and regulatory requirements, - The performance of the Bank's internal and external audit functions, - The effectiveness of the Bank's systems of internal controls and policies and procedures for risk assessment and risk management, - The effectiveness of the Bank's procedures for risk assessment and risk management of material credit, market, interest rate, liquidity, operational, legal and compliance, and other material risks, and the adequacy of capital available to absorb such risks, and - The review and approvals of certain policies delegated by the Board.

-During 2018, the ARCCO met on six (6) occasions.
+During 2019, the ARCCO met on nine (9) occasions.